What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Limitations and Future Directions

 \textit{Improving Selection Model.} Our findings reveal that the effectiveness of an intervention is context-dependent, and that successful transformations manage a user's cognitive state by providing closure.
 Our system's selection framework, in contrast, relied on a limited user model derived from filter descriptions and lacked an explicit model of cognitive closure or the user's immediate context.
 Improving its ability to select transformations that provide such closure is an important area for future work.
 The principles and preference data from this study provide a direct path to do so by aligning the selector with human preferences using alignment approaches such as DPO~\cite{rafailov2023direct}.

 \textit{{Long-Term Psychological Implications.}} Our study focused on users' immediate experiences, which raises a longitudinal question: do personalized transformations support long-term wellbeing, or can they enable patterns of unhealthy avoidance?
 There is good reason to shield users from repeated triggers, as re-exposure may exacerbate anxiety~\cite{markowitz2020exposure}.
 At the same time, indefinite avoidance may also have adverse psychological and social effects.
-Future work should explore how to design for this tension, perhaps by incorporating features that allow users to optionally and safely decrease intervention intensity over time, aligning the tool more closely with therapeutic goals.
+Future work should explore how to design for this tension perhaps by incorporating features that allow users to optionally and safely decrease intervention intensity over time, aligning the tool more closely with therapeutic goals.

-\textit{Scope of Evaluation.} Our user study, while providing qualitative insights, involved 15 participants primarily from Western contexts.
-Broader deployment is needed to understand potential cultural variations in how harm is perceived and what transformations are considered appropriate.
+\textit{Scope of Evaluation.} Our user studies, while providing nuanced qualitative insights through a multi-stage design, involved a formative study with 12 participants, an in-situ evaluation with 15, and a preference elicitation with 12.
+This limited scale, along with a primarily Western participant pool, means broader deployment is needed to understand potential cultural variations in how harm is perceived and what transformations are considered appropriate.

 \textit{Technical and Platform Dependencies.} While \diymod{}'s core logic is generalizable, the content interception requires platform-specific adapters, and extending \diymod{} to video-first (e.g., TikTok) platforms would require additional engineering effort.
-Further, our reliance on commercial VLMs means their capabilities, biases, and safety filters can affect performance, motivating future work on fine-tuning open-source models.
+Further, our reliance on commercial VLMs means their capabilities, biases, and safety filters can affect performance.
+We detail specific failure modes and mitigations in \Cref{appendix:failures}; developing benchmarks to quantify edit failures and over-detection rates remains a potential future work.

+\textit{Scalability \& Latency.} Our middleware approach also introduces computational and monetary costs.
+Our optimizations (detailed in \Cref{appendix:performance}) keep the \textit{per-batch} latency within a usable range for real-time interaction, but high cost associated with LLM/VLM usage remains a scalability constraint.
+These constraints highlight the efficiency gains of a platform-integrated approach (\Cref{discussion:case_for_platforms}).
+Future work could also explore smaller, specialized on-device models to reduce both latency and cost.

 \textit{Future Design Directions.} Participants requested finer-grained collaboration and filtering controls: the ability to export individual filters with signatures for trust, and temporal controls beyond the three presets.